I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltdeleteextracreateparameterlookasidelist.md

 ## -remarks
 <p>This routine is available starting with Windows Vista. </p>

 <p>The <b>FltDeleteExtraCreateParameterLookasideList </b>routine frees the given ECP lookaside list.
 However, freeing the lookaside list does not automatically free any ECP context structures allocated from the lookaside list.
-To free an ECP context structure allocated from a lookaside list, call the <a href="https://msdn.microsoft.com/library/windows/hardware/ff542957">FltFreeExtraCreateParameter</a> routine.</p>

-<p>Drivers must explicitly free all ECP context structures and ECP lookaside lists that they created before unloading.
-For more information, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff565416">Using Lookaside Lists</a>.</p>

-<p>This routine is available starting with Windows Vista. </p>

-<p>The <b>FltDeleteExtraCreateParameterLookasideList </b>routine frees the given ECP lookaside list.
-However, freeing the lookaside list does not automatically free any ECP context structures allocated from the lookaside list.
-To free an ECP context structure allocated from a lookaside list, call the <a href="https://msdn.microsoft.com/library/windows/hardware/ff542957">FltFreeExtraCreateParameter</a> routine.</p>
+To free an ECP context structure allocated from a lookaside list, call the <a href="..\fltkernel\nf-fltkernel-fltfreeextracreateparameter.md">FltFreeExtraCreateParameter</a> routine.</p>

 <p>Drivers must explicitly free all ECP context structures and ECP lookaside lists that they created before unloading.
 For more information, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff565416">Using Lookaside Lists</a>.</p>